All services (TV, Internet and phone) run on CAT5e or CAT6 wiring

 always 2 wires to each TV location to insure the ability to meet customer’s

 current and future expectations.

 Remember, services are Cat5e/6 based.
 You may optionally add coax cables

 in the event the homeowner wants the option of Cable and satellite services.

 If interested, you may call MTCO, at 800-859-6826 to schedule a final inspection

 before insulation is installed.
 A Fiber optic or copper cable must also be routed from

 the outside of the home to the central wiring point while access is available.

-Business class Internet service to match your needs ... flexibility to upgrade for future growth.
+Locally provided business class service to match your needs ... flexibility to upgrade for your future growth

 Why People Choose Us